hasura/graphql-engine/SECURITY.md

 ## Security Vulnerability Response

-Each report is acknowledged and analyzed by project's maintianers and the security team within 3 working days.
+Each report is acknowledged and analyzed by project's maintainers and the security team within 3 working days.

 The reporter will be kept updated at every stage of the issue's analysis and resolution (triage -> fix -> release).